variantstudios/compasshighschool.org/pages/pac/index.md

 ### Get in Touch

 Want to get involved with the PAC or have a question?
 Email [pac@compassfortcollins.org](mailto:pac@compassfortcollins.org) and we will be in touch.

+### Calendar

+View the [PAC Calendar](https://calendar.google.com/calendar?cid=cGFjQGNvbXBhc3Nmb3J0Y29sbGlucy5vcmc){: target="_blank"}.
+Please note: This is not an official Compass Community Collaborative School calendar.
+Its primary purpose is to calendar PAC dates, however some school dates (not all) may be included.